llamaxyz/llama/script/README.md

 A key part of ensuring the instance is not misconfigured is ensuring that the `bootstrapStrategy` is a valid strategy that can actually be executed.
 This is checked in deploy scripts, because the strategy can have any logic, so it's not necessarily possible to check this at the protocol level.

-## DeployLlama
+## DeployLlamaFactory

-To perform a dry-run of the `DeployLlama` script on a network, first set the `SCRIPT_RPC_URL` variable in your `.env` file to a local node, e.g. anvil.
+To perform a dry-run of the `DeployLlamaFactory` script on a network, first set the `SCRIPT_RPC_URL` variable in your `.env` file to a local node, e.g. anvil.

 To start anvil: